pyta-uoft/website/index.md

 ### Bad str strip call (E1310) {#E1310}

-This error occurs when you call [`strip`][str.strip], [`lstrip`][str.lstrip], or [`rstrip`][str.rstrip], but pass an argument string which contains duplicate characters.
-The argument string should contain the *distinct* characters that you want to remove from the end(s) of a string.
+This error occurs when we call [`strip`][str.strip], [`lstrip`][str.lstrip], or [`rstrip`][str.rstrip], but pass an argument string which contains duplicate characters.
+The argument string should contain the *distinct* characters that we want to remove from the end(s) of a string.

 ~~~~ {include="E1310_bad_str_strip_call"}
 ~~~~

 It is a common mistake to think that `mystring.strip(chars)` removes the substring `chars` from the beginning and end of `mystring`.
 It actually removes all characters in `chars` from the beginning and end of `mystring`, *irrespective of their order*!
-If you pass an argument string with duplicate characters to `mystring.strip`, you are likely misinterpreting what this method is doing.
+If we pass an argument string with duplicate characters to `mystring.strip`, we are likely misinterpreting what this method is doing.

 ### Format combined specification (W1305) {#W1305}